benc-uk/smilr/vue/README.md

 # Security
-By default all authentication & security is disabled, this means users have unrestricted access to admin sections of the UI; namely the reports view and the events admin view.
+By default all authentication & security is disabled, this means users have unrestricted access to admin sections of the UI (presently the 'reports' view & the 'events admin' view).
 For use in demos, workshops and labs this is mostly likely the desired behavior.
 Note.
-Admin views are denoted with yellow buttons on the navbar
+Admin views are denoted with yellow buttons on the navbar, over on the right

 Should you want to host Smilr permanently somewhere or to investigate how to secure SPA apps, then authentication & security can be enabled